Government Railway Police

-Government Railway Police (GRP), or simply Railway Police, are branches of the state police forces in India responsible for maintaining law and order, as well as preventing and detecting crimes in railway premises and trains.
-Its duties correspond to those of the district police in the areas under their jurisdiction.
+Government Railway Police (GRP), or simply Railway Police, are branches of the state police forces in India responsible for maintaining law and order, as well as preventing and detecting crimes in railway premises and running trains.
+Its duties correspond to those of the district/local police in the areas under their jurisdiction.

-It differs from the Railway Protection Force (RPF), which is a paramilitary force under the Ministry of Railways, responsible for the security of passengers and railway property.
-If a crime is detected by the RPF, the case has to be handed over to the respective GRP.
+It differs from the Railway Protection Force (RPF), which is a security force under the Ministry of Railways, responsible for the security of passengers and railway property.
+If a crime is detected by the RPF, the case has to be handed over to the respective state GRP.

 Role

 The role of Government Railway Police is to maintain law and order within railway buildings and track areas, as well as to investigate offences on body and property of passengers in trains and railway premises.
 They also provide security in trains and railway premises.
 While the Railway Protection Force gives protection for railway properties, passengers, and passenger areas.

 The GRP performs similar functions as the district police within its jurisdiction.
 Maintaining order include duties such as controlling passenger and vehicle traffic, arresting offenders, removing persons with infectious diseases and beggars, examining empty carriages, the removal of dead bodies of persons died on train or station premises, and moving sick passengers to hospitals.
 The protection of goods sheds, goods wagons at stations and parcel offices is the duty of the Railway Protection Force.